RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

     otrs> /opt/otrs/bin/otrs.Console.pl Maint::WebUploadCache::Cleanup
     otrs> /opt/otrs/bin/otrs.Console.pl Maint::Email::MailQueue --delete-all

-Optional Step for Docker: make required data available inside container
+Optional Step for Docker: Make Required Data Available Inside Container
 ------------------------------------------------------------------------

 There are some specifics to be considered when your OTOBO installation is running under Docker.
 The most relevant: processes running in a Docker container generally cannot access directories outside the container.
 There is an exception though: directories mounted as volumes into the container can be accessed.
 Also, note that the MariaDB database running in ``otobo_db_1`` is not directly accessible from outside the container network.

 .. note::